akhodakivskiy/VimFx/documentation/options.md

 matches with `n` after that block, without having to spam `n` lots and lots of times.

+### `browsewithcaret`

+[Caret mode] uses [Firefox’s own Caret mode] under the hood.
+This means that VimFx temporarily enables the Firefox option `accessibility.browsewithcaret` when you are in VimFx’s Caret mode.
+When you leave Caret mode, that option is turned off again.

+VimFx automatically syncs the `browsewithcaret` option with `accessibility.browsewithcaret`.
+If you change the latter manually (such as by using the Firefox default shortcut `<f7>`), VimFx’s option is changed as well, so you shouldn’t really have to touch this option at all.

+[Caret mode]: commands.md#caret-mode
+[Firefox’s own Caret mode]: http://kb.mozillazine.org/Accessibility_features_of_Firefox#Allow_text_to_be_selected_with_the_keyboard

 ### `ignore_ctrl_alt`

 This option is enabled by default on Windows, and disabled otherwise.